criss505/IntroductionToRobotics/README.md

 -> <a href="https://youtu.be/DwxRwo3IJ7w">a short video presentation</a>

 <h2>Homework #3</h2>
-This time, the task was to simulate an elevator, each level being represented by a LED.
+This time, the task was to simulate a 3-floor elevator system, each level being represented by a LED.
 As an extra feature, there was a separate LED and a buzzer that signaled when the "elevator" was moving.<br><br>
 <img src="Assignments/Homework%203/Circuit_picture.jpeg" width=400>
 -> <a href="https://youtu.be/ZlxJcPpUzy4">a short video presentation</a>